btray900/zico2/README.md

 # kernel exploit

-Google sens us to a candidate.
-The targets are slightly different than our kernel but worht a shot
+Google sends us to a candidate.
+The targets are slightly different than our kernel but worth a shot for quick escalation

 ![Alt text](./kernel-exploit.png?raw=true)